serge-sans-paille/pythran-stories/content/2016-05-25-broadcasting.md

 1. Cython requires extra annotations, and explicit loops;
 2. Numba only requires a decorator, but still explicit loops;
 3. Pythran still requires a type annotation, but it keeps the Numpy abstraction.

+But the interesting result is obviously the additionnal speedup from ``pythran_simd``.
+Without a single change on the original code, we get an additionnal x3 speedup; that's thanks to [Boost.SIMD](https://github.com/NumScale/boost.simd) and the high level abstraction provided by Numpy.
+And thanks to Pythran engine, of course ;-)

 That's Pythran Leitmotiv: keep the Numpy abstraction, but try hard to make it run faster!